 Sec.
 4164N Internal Audit Function.

 Internal audit is an independent, objective assurance and consulting function established to examine, evaluate and improve the effectiveness of internal control, risk management and governance systems and processes of an organization, which helps management and the board of directors in protecting the FI and its reputation.
 The internal audit function shall both assess and complement operational management, risk management, compliance and other control functions.
-In this respect, internal audit shall be conducted in frequencies commensurate with the assessed levels of risk in specific FI areas.
+In this respect, a.
+Permanency of the internal audit function.
+Each FI shall have a permanent internal audit function.
+In the case of group structures involving a parent bank and subsidiary or affiliate BSFI, the internal audit internal audit shall be conducted in frequencies commensurate with the assessed levels of risk in specific FI areas.